ginatrapani/narrowthegap/data/README.md

 # Narrow the Gap Data API

 To experiment with the data set yourself, in a local, PostgreSQL database, run the `.sql` files in this directory in order.
+Here's [a DB Diagram of the tables you'll get](https://dbdiagram.io/d/5e95c0d239d18f5553fd946c).

 Spin up [PostGraphile](https://www.graphile.org/postgraphile/) pointing at that database, and run the GraphQL query in the `gql` folder.